The three phrases which sum up Christmas are: ‘Peace on Earth’, ‘good will to all men’, and ‘batteries not included’.

 I have said on this blog before that I believe origami books should look appealing.
 Origami is a visual art that uses paper as a medium and books about it should therefore look and feel inspiring.
 Nicolas Terry’s Passion Origami series of books have led the way in this.
 The quality is first class and any of the eight books in the collection would make excellent presents.
 The latest in the series is Spirits of Origami by Gen Hagiawa

 That’s a few suggestions for origami presents that could interest someone after Christmas dinner – and no batteries needed!
+You can also see my origami 2015 Christmas gift list for more ideas.
 If you choose to buy an origami present for someone, just remember to include a note with a link to origamiexpressions.com as well.